 Your group’s host liquor liability coverage may include exclusions depending on your policy.
 The most common exclusions include drunk driving, purposeful injuries, and intentional property damage.

 Serving alcohol at booster club fundraisers comes with a lot of responsibility.
 But it must always take a back seat to the main event, where the real focus should lie.
 Also, those serving alcoholic beverages should also be qualified to do so.

 What Alcohol Liability Insurance Covers

 AIM’s host liquor liability protects booster clubs licensed to sell, serve, or distribute alcoholic beverages.
-It protects your organization against alcohol-related bodily injury claims at your event.
-The insurance policy will also replace or repair property damage caused by an intoxicated guest.
+It protects your organization against unintended, alcohol-related bodily injury claims at your event.
+The insurance policy will also replace or repair property damage caused accidentally by an intoxicated guest.
 Coverage includes legal fees, court costs, and any criminal or civil damages awarded.
 This coverage is separate from liability coverage held by a professional bartender or caterer working your event.

 8 Best Practices for Serving Alcohol at Events

 Daytime drinking tends to be more controlled than in the evening.
 Still, there is always potential for disruption where liquor is involved.
 So here’s a recap of the eight best practices to help keep your fundraiser organized and protected against alcohol-fueled incidents.

 - Make sure you obtain the proper liquor permit/license

 - Plan how and where you intend to serve alcohol at the event

 - Decide who will serve liquor (licensed vendor recommended)